Knowledge base

 - Choose the date to revert to (maximum 3 months / 90 days).

-- Start the analysis and determine the next steps based on the result (if a rollback produces no results, the analysis will indicate this).
+- Launch the analysis in the next step, and determine the next steps based on the proposed result (and if a rollback yields no results, the analysis will indicate this):

 Analysis Report

-An administrator viewing a report of a restoration initiated by another administrator will not see everything related to the personal folder of the administrator who initiated the restoration:
+An administrator viewing a report of a restoration initiated by another administrator will not see everything related to the personal folder of the administrator who started the restoration:

-In the analysis report view, the data is listed and grouped by the current location before the rollback.
+In the analysis report view, the data is listed and grouped by its current location before the rollback.

 In case of conflict